ThunderProject/thunder/queue/README.md

 ## Conclusion
 * thunder::spsc::queue achieves the best throughput among all tested SPSC queues.
-* It offers latency on par with the fastest lock-free implementations, with a stable distribution and spikes.
+* It offers latency on par with the fastest lock-free implementations, with a stable distribution and no spikes.
 * Lock-based designs are not competitive in either throughput or latency.